olivier-stasse/sot-talos-balance/README.md

 ## Installation procedure
-Assuming you have all the dependencies correctly installed inside `/opt/openrobots`, the package is installed as follows:
+Assuming you have all the dependencies correctly installed inside `/opt/openrobots`, the package is installed as follows.
+The detailed explanation of the commands is available in the documentation.

 ```
 git clone --recursive git@gepgitlab.laas.fr:loco-3d/sot-talos-balance.git